Darkendnox/threejs/README.md

-# Three.js Rotating Cube Example
+# Three.js Animated Line Tree Example

-This repository contains a minimal example of a rotating cube using [Three.js](https://threejs.org/).
+This repository contains a minimal example that draws a tree using line segments in [Three.js](https://threejs.org/).
+The animation starts by drawing the two-step trunk before randomly growing and splitting branches.

 ## Usage